Key takeaways

 Stock market under the Trump administration

-As investors assess prospects for Donald Trump’s second presidential term, they’re increasingly focused on likely policy changes and how they could impact markets and the economy.
+As investors consider Donald Trump’s second presidential term, they’re increasingly focused on how likely policy changes could impact markets and the economy.

 How presidential elections affect the stock market